zaguiini/axios-authorized/README.md

 ### tokenProvider

-Is an object that both `get`s and `set`s both the access and refresh tokens:
+Is an object with `getter`s and `setter`s for both the access and refresh tokens:

 ```js
 let accessToken = ''